EZPlanner/ezplanner-scripts/README.md

-# Chron job that runs to populate AWS dynamodb with postreq data
+# Cron job that runs to populate AWS dynamodb with postreq data